lexa/habitrpg-mozilla/README.md

 TODO:
-Add information about money and user level on panel Add Timer to settings page.
+- [ ] Add information about money and user level on panel
+- [ ] Add Timer to settings page.
 The user can define time, when he is not be punished for visiting vice websites.
+- [ ] Implement initial welcome page, to help user find and copy his api key.